-In line with LAU’s mission and its emphasis on the pursuit of academic excellence, the mission of a Minor in Psychology is to complement students’ major field of study with knowledge and experience that will enhance their understanding of human behavior and interdisciplinary inquiry.
+In line with the university’s mission and its emphasis on the pursuit of academic excellence, the mission of a minor in psychology at LAU is to compliment students’ major field of study with knowledge and experience that will enhance their understanding of human behavior and interdisciplinary inquiry.

 A Minor in Psychology seeks to:

 - demonstrate and communicate effectively a broad knowledge of psychological concepts and theories and apply them to individual, cultural, and social contexts and

 - demonstrate competence in critical thinking and skeptical inquiry when applying psychological modalities to different contexts.

 Upon successful completion of the Minor in Psychology, students will: